jesstytam/specieshindex/paper.md

 ## Connecting to BASE

 Having a whitelisted IP address is essential when gaining access to the BASE database, which users can accomplish at https://www.base-search.net/about/en/contact.php.
 A token or API key, however, is not required.
+Only count functions, e.g. `CountSpT()` and `CountSpTAK()`, are available as BASE does not return citation counts.
+Hence, index calculations will also be unavailable using this database.

 ## Example